hjdhjd/homebridge-unifi-protect/docs/Doorbell.md

 | `Enable.Messages.FromDoorbell`                | Allow messages saved on the UniFi Protect doorbell to appear as switches in HomeKit. *(Default)*
 | `Disable.Messages.FromDoorbell`               | Prevent messages saved on the UniFi Protect doorbell from appearing as switches in HomeKit.

-To learn more about Feature Options and how to use them, see the [Feature Options](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/FeatureOptions.md) page.
+To learn more about Feature Options and how to use them, see the [Feature Options](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/FeatureOptions.md) page.

 #### MQTT Support
-[MQTT support](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/MQTT.md) is available for doorbells.
+[MQTT support](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/MQTT.md) is available for doorbells.
 In addition to all the MQTT functionality that is supported for all UniFi Protect cameras, there are two doorbell-specific MQTT actions that are supported:

   * When the doorbell is rung, a message will be published to MQTT.
   * You can set Doorbell messages through MQTT.
 This provides a more rich experience by allowing you to set any arbitrary message on a dynamic basis.

-To learn more about the MQTT support provided by this plugin, see the [MQTT](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/MQTT.md) page.
+To learn more about the MQTT support provided by this plugin, see the [MQTT](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/MQTT.md) page.

 ### Some Fun Facts
   * There is a 30 character limit to what can be displayed on the LCD.
   * No, you can't use emojis.
 Would've been nice, right?
   * No, you can't have newlines / carriage returns either.
-These are limitations in what the doorbell displays, not ones imposed by `homebridge-unifi-protect2`.
+These are limitations in what the doorbell displays, not ones imposed by `homebridge-unifi-protect`.
 In my testing, it supports basic formatting and regular text, and that's it.
   * No, you can't display cool icons like the builtin *do not disturb* and *leave package at door* settings do.
 Would be nice, but these just aren't accessible.
 Would be an awesome feature to have though, if Ubiquiti chooses to make it customizable in the future.
   * You get more flexibility in formatting when using the plugin-centric configuration option rather than configuring messages in Protect directly.
-Protect will always uppercase any message you enter. `homebridge-unifi-protect2` will honor whatever case and formatting you enter.
+Protect will always uppercase any message you enter. `homebridge-unifi-protect` will honor whatever case and formatting you enter.
   * There's no practical limit to the number of messages you can configure.